-Candidates who are successfully nominated through the Alberta Self-Employed Farmer stream will be invited to submit an official application for Canadian permanent residence.
+Candidates who are successfully nominated through the Alberta Farm Stream will be invited to submit an official application for Canadian permanent residence.
 This program requires a highly individualized application based on the type of farm a person is proposing to launch in Saskatchewan.

 The stream is jointly managed by AINP and Alberta Agriculture and Forestry (AAF) so applicants will be required to consult with both organizations prior to submission.

 |Express Entry Profile||No|

 |Connection to Province||No|

 |Level of Education||No minimum|

 |Work Experience||Farm Management Experience|

 All candidates must prove that they have the farm management skills required to successfully operate a farm in Alberta.
 In order to do this, AINP requires all applicants to submit financial documents of their existing farming business along with proof of education, training, and work experience related to farm management.
 The candidates for this stream also must provide an extensive business plan outlining their Alberta farm proposal.
 This plan must include proof that a Canadian financial institution is willing to finance the proposed farming business.

 Candidates must prove that they have the financial resources required to develop a sustainable farming operation.
 All candidates must be able to invest a minimum of $500,000 CAD of equity in a primary production farming business in Alberta.
 To prove this, candidates must provide financial documents demonstrating that they have a minimum net worth of at least $500,000 CAD or that they have access to these funds from other sources.

 Please note that the $500,000 CAD is a minimum amount.
 Alberta reserves the right to request applicants to demonstrate that they have the ability to invest more than the minimum.